sudheer121/Study-Room/README.md

 <h2> Study-Room (connect over text and voice channels) </h2>
+Study, collaborate, conference ... over click of a button.
 A fully functional web application where students can join in room, and communicate in text and audio channels.The application connects peers using webSockets and webRTC.
 Check it out at https://mystudyroom.netlify.app